kievDevOps/Stopwatch/README.md

 ## The project

-The stopwatch was created with HTML5, CSS3 and JavaScript The main focus of the project is having easy to understand code, good readability and a functional JavaScript stopwatch
+The stopwatch was created with HTML5, CSS3 and JavaScript <br />
+The main focus of the project is having easy to understand code, good readability and a functional JavaScript stopwatch